James Bridge Copper Works: Redevelopment

 A 2020 photograph of the Spinks Bridge over the Walsall Canal.
 This bridge connected the main works (left) to the Darlaston Road.
 The sheet piles on the left bank block off the former canal basin.

 The James Bridge site sat unused following the closure of the copper works and was described by the West Midlands Combined Authority (WMCA) as "one of the biggest derelict sites in the Black Country".
 By 2019 the 44 acre plot was jointly owned by Walsall Council and Homes England and was known as the Phoenix 10 site.
 The site has been heavily contaminated by its industrial use and Walsall Council leader Mike Bird described it in 2021 as the "most contaminated site in Europe".
 The site posed no risks to surrounding land but concerns were raised by local residents over the potential for release of contaminants into the atmosphere and water supplies if the site was to be developed.
 Walsall Council had been trying to carry out remediation to the contaminated site since circa 2011.
 In 2015 the Homes and Communities Agency advertised a contract to repair and replace the boundary fence, to bury slag (which was noted to have very low levels of ionising radiation) and to remove asbestos-containing materials from the site.
 The contract documentation noted that trespassers were accessing the site to remove slag and recover the metal.

 A redevelopment of the site into 620000 sqft of commercial units was proposed in 2019; to be part-funded by WMCA and carried out by Henry Boot plc.
 The WMCA described the site, which has the potential to create 1,100 permanent jobs, as the "largest potential employment site in the Black Country and one of the largest brownfield employment opportunities in the West Midlands".
 Contracts between Walsall Council and Henry Boot were signed in 2021, with the works expected to cost around £100 million; at this time additional funding had been made available by the Black Country Local Enterprise Partnership.
 Henry Boot submitted a planning application for the works in January 2021.
 Some local residents objected to the application because of the loss of vegetation and possible traffic, parking and dust during construction; the Birmingham and Black Country Wildlife Trust also objected on the grounds of habitat loss.
-Council planning officers recommended that the application was granted and councillors approved it on 30 April 2021.
+Council planning officers recommended that the application be granted and councillors approved it on 30 April 2021.

 Remediation works began on site by May 2021 and were completed in 2024.
 This included the grouting and capping of 134 former mine shafts, the processing of 735200 m3 of refuse tip material, of which 91% was kept on site, and the treatment of 5700000 litre of groundwater.
 Construction of a manufacturing and logistics hub, to be named SPARK, began in early 2025.